The CFS Service positively encourages patients to read about their condition and ways of managing it and below are some resources you may find useful.

 Support accessing benefits

-Many people with CFS/ME may be eligible for welfare benefits.
+Many people with CFS or ME may be eligible for welfare benefits.
 The application process can be difficult and at times stressful, therefore make use of support agencies like ME North East or your local Citizens Advice team.

 - Department for Work and Pensions (DWP)